ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Terralord/1st Level/Throwing Stones.md

 	- Make a ranged attack roll for each stone, adding your psycasting ability modifier to each result.
 		- On a hit, a stone deals damage corresponding to its shape.
 - **Stats**:
-	- 1d6 Bludgeoning Damage from Brick.
+	- 1d6 Bludgeoning Damage from Brick. (+1d6 Bludgeoning Damage)
-	- 1d6 Slashing Damage from Disc.
+	- 1d6 Slashing Damage from Disc. (+1d6 Slashing Damage)
-	- 1d6 Piercing Damage from Spike.
+	- 1d6 Piercing Damage from Spike. (+1d6 Piercing Damage)
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 16 psyfocus spent above the normal cost for this psycast, the damage of each stone increases by 1d6 damage.